MrPhu/Chainer_CPU_GPU_Timehooked/README.md

 # Chainer_CPU_GPU_Allocation
 This project is a homework of Parallel Computing and Deep Learning System course.
+Using VGG16 to clasify 8 defects on Chip Panel.
+The main purpose of the project is to measure the time execution of each layer by using TimeHooked (a function from Chainer platform).

 Requirements:
 + Chainer